 If a member of their household has symptoms, their household member is eligible to register with Surrey's testing hub.
 Essential workers are those outlined in the Government's list of essential workers prioritised for testing.

 Testing for care homes residents and staff

 A new digital portal for care homes is now available to enable care homes to access coronavirus test kits.
-If a care home provides a service for older people (65+) or a service for those with dementia it can now register for testing of the whole care home.
+If a care home provides a service for older people (aged 65 plus) or a service for those with dementia it can now register for testing of the whole care home.
 This includes all residents and asymptomatic staff, including agency staff.
 This can be done through the Government's new portal for care homes.